Adil-Iqbal/cypress-book/00 Outline.md

 		* Using .only
 		* Remove .skip and .only before pushing or use https://github.com/bahmutov/stop-only
 		* It functions should be standalone. (more in next section)
+		* Execution order
+			- support/index.js first.
+			- plugin/index.js second.
+			- test file(s)
+			* how does this play out in the differnt ways we run our tests.
+				- npx cypress open, single test.
+				- npx cypress run, all specs run as a single test.
+				- npx cypress open, all -> all specs concat into single file, than that file is run.
 		* The Test Runner Tour: Basics
 			* Command log
 			* Run Time